Ammann Tilings in Symplectic Geometry: The generalized Delzant construction

-\section{The Generalized Delzant Construction}
+\section{The generalized Delzant construction}

-We now recall from \cite{p} the generalized Delzant construction.
-For the notion of quasifold and of related geometrical objects we refer the reader to the original article \cite{p} and to \cite{kite}, where some of the definitions were reformulated.
+We now recall from~\cite{p} the generalized Delzant construction.
+For the notion of quasifold, of related geometrical objects and~for a~number of examples we refer the reader to the original article~\cite{p} and~to \cite{kite}, where some of the def\/initions were reformulated.

-Let us recall what a {\em simple} convex polytope is. \begin{defn}[Simple polytope]{\rm A dimension $n$ convex polytope $\D\subset\rndu$ is said to be {\em simple} if there are exactly $n$ edges stemming from each vertex.}\end{defn} Let us next define the notion of {\rm quasilattice}, introduced in \cite{mackay}: \begin{defn}[Quasilattice]{\rm Let $E$ be a real vector space.
-A {\em quasilattice} in $E$ is the $\Z$--span of a set of $\R$--spanning vectors, $Y_1,\ldots,Y_d$, of $E$.} \end{defn} Notice that $\hbox{Span}_{\SZ}\{Y_1,\dots,Y_d\}$ is a lattice if and only if it admits a set of generators which is a basis of $E$.
+Let us recall what a~{\em simple} convex polytope is. \begin{definition}[simple polytope] A dimension $n$ convex polytope $\D\subset\rndu$ is said to be {\em simple} if there are exactly $n$ edges stemming from each vertex.\end{definition} Let us next def\/ine the notion of {\em quasilattice}, introduced in~\cite{mackay}: \begin{definition}[quasilattice] Let $E$ be a~real vector space.
+A {\em quasilattice} in $E$ is the $\Z$-span of a~set of $\R$-spanning vectors, $Y_1,\ldots,Y_d$, of $E$. \end{definition} Notice that $\hbox{Span}_{\SZ}\{Y_1,\dots,Y_d\}$ is a~lattice if and only if it admits a~set of generators which is a~basis of $E$.

-Consider now a dimension $n$ convex polytope $\D\subset\rndu$ having $d$ facets.
-Then there exist elements $\xd$ in $\rn$ and $\ld$ in $\R$ such that
+Consider now a~dimension $n$ convex polytope $\D\subset\rndu$ having $d$ facets.
+Then there exist elements $\xd$ in $\rn$ and~$\ld$ in $\R$ such that

-\begin{defn}[Quasirational polytope]{\rm Let $Q$ be a quasilattice in $\rn$.
-A convex polytope $\D\subset\rndu$ is said to be {\em quasirational} with respect to $Q$ if the vectors $\xd$ in (\ref{polydecomp}) can be chosen in $Q$.} \end{defn} We remark that each polytope in $\rndu$ is quasirational with respect to some quasilattice $Q$: just take the quasilattice that is generated by the elements $\xd$ in (\ref{polydecomp}).
-Notice that if $\xd$ can be chosen in such a way that they belong to a lattice, then the polytope is rational in the usual sense.
-Before we go on to describing the generalized Delzant construction we recall what a {\em quasitorus} is. \begin{defn}[Quasitorus]{\rm Let $Q\subset\rn$ be a quasilattice.
-We call {\em quasitorus} of dimension $n$ the group and quasifold $D=\rn/Q$.} \end{defn} For the definition of Hamiltonian action of a quasitorus on a symplectic quasifold we refer the reader to \cite{p}.
+\begin{definition}[quasirational polytope] Let $Q$ be a~quasilattice in $\rn$.
+A convex polytope $\D\subset\rndu$ is said to be {\em quasirational} with respect to $Q$ if the vectors $\xd$ in~\eqref{polydecomp} can be chosen in $Q$. \end{definition} We remark that each polytope in $\rndu$ is quasirational with respect to some quasilattice~$Q$: just take the quasilattice that is generated by the elements $\xd$ in~\eqref{polydecomp}.
+Notice that if $\xd$ can be chosen in such a~way that they belong to a~lattice, then the polytope is rational in the usual sense.
+Before we go on to describing the generalized Delzant construction we recall what a {\em quasitorus} is. \begin{definition}[quasitorus] Let $Q\subset\rn$ be a~quasilattice.
+We call {\em quasitorus} of dimension $n$ the group and quasifold $D=\rn/Q$. \end{definition} For the def\/inition of Hamiltonian action of a~quasitorus on a symplectic quasifold we refer the reader to~\cite{p}.

-For the purposes of this article we will restrict our attention to the special case $n=3$.